Christopher Gudgeon: Critical and artistic perspectives

 Gudgeon has written on a wide range of subjects and themes, in every literary genre, and often reflect an ongoing tension between reality and illusion.
 "I don’t make a distinction in any real way between the two," Gudgeon wrote in a 2014 article for the literary magazine Quill and Quire."Fiction and non-fiction are not opposites in my mind, but points on a continuum.
 Each particular work of 'fiction' and 'non-fiction' is a unique and formalized lie, manipulating objective truth and pure invention that hopefully tells an engaging story and, in the process, achieves a particular effect on the reader."

-Gudgeon's fiction is strongly influenced by late modernist writers like John Cheever and Valerie Nabokov, and such post-modernist writers and Julian Barnes, Kurt Vonnegut, Raymond Carver, Margaret Atwood, Jorge Luis Borges, Will Self, Charles Bukowski, Tibor Fischer, John Barth, Thomas Pynchon, David Foster Wallace, Donald Barthelme, D. M. Fraser, Robert Coover, Gabriel Garcia Marquez, Martin Amis, Julio Cortázar and Italo Calvino.
+Gudgeon's fiction is strongly influenced by late modernist writers like John Cheever and Valerie Nabokov, and such post-modernist writers and Julian Barnes, Kurt Vonnegut, Raymond Carver, Margaret Atwood, Jorge Luis Borges, Will Self, Charles Bukowski, Tibor Fischer, John Barth, Thomas Pynchon, David Foster Wallace, Donald Barthelme, D. M. Fraser, Robert Coover, Gabriel García Márquez, Martin Amis, Julio Cortázar and Italo Calvino.
 His poetry, which is highly lyrical and often plays with traditional forms, is influenced by Milton Acorn, Al Purdy, Joe Rosenblatt, the Beats (especially Lawrence Ferlinghetti and Allen Ginsberg), Seamus Heaney, Ted Hughes, Robert Pinsky, W. H. Auden, Paul Celan, E. E. Cummings, Dylan Thomas, T. S. Eliot and Walt Whitman.